tkng/rakai/README.md

 ### train

-Following procedure will download and train nbsvm.
+Following procedure will download a1a (basic test data for binary classification) and train nbsvm.
 Or you can simply exec ./test.a1a.sh.

     curl http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary/a1a > a1a
     ./rakai/rakai train -a nbsvm -m a1a.nbsvm.model -i 10 a1a